 - 1 large egg

 - ¾ cup cream (whipping, heavy or whole cream at least 30% fat content)

 - 4 large egg yolks (room temperature)

 - ½ cup granulated sugar

 - 2½ tablespoons all purpose flour

 - 6 fresh strawberries (I cut them half and dipped them in melted chocolate)

-In a medium pot, heat over low the milk, cream and lemon rind, until very hot but do not boil.
+- In a medium pot, heat over low the milk and cream to hot, do not boil.
 Remove from heat and let cool to warm.

-Remove tarts from the oven, let cool and fill with cooled Italian cream.
-Top with chocolate dipped strawberry.
+- Remove the tarts from the oven, let cool completely then fill with the Italian pastry cream.
+Top each tart with a chocolate dipped strawberry.
 Enjoy!